 Can you save money with a separate-ticket strategy?

-Yes — booking a US-to-European-hub flight on one ticket and a Wizz Air or Ryanair flight to Tirana on a separate ticket can save $200 to $500 per person.
-Wizz Air base fares from London Luton, Milan, Rome and Bologna start at €14 to €15 ($15–$16) one-way.
-The risk is you have zero airline protection if your first flight is delayed and you miss the second.
+Yes — booking a US-to-European-hub flight on one ticket and a Wizz Air or Ryanair hop to Tirana on a separate ticket can save $200 to $500 per person.
+Budget base fares from London, Milan, Rome and Bologna start around €14 to €15 ($15–$16) one-way.
+The catch: you have zero airline protection if your first flight is delayed and you miss the second.

 To make this work without disaster: